locomote/tycoon/INSTRUCTIONS.md

 To test the game mechanics, you can move planes manually between airports, and watch as loyalty and $ increase.
 Manual clicking gives you a way to figure out the rules of the game, and stage decision points for your API.

+### GOALS

+The idea is to build some intelligence into how you organise your fleet of planes.
+Some routes are good money earners, money buys you planes.
+How will you position your planes; balancing the growth of your fleet, while expanding / defending your locations?

+For applicants, the test is purposefully open ended, but as a minimum, try and build a service that will defeat the Bot :)